 Your contributions help us to ensure that nobody seeking counselling services will be turned away.

 Moving Forward embraces a strategic model of community-university engagement, which recognizes and values the significant contribution that post-secondary students can make to address their own communities' social and emotional needs.
 You CAN make a difference, and we want to help.

 An internship at Moving Forward lasts six to nine months for Master’s students and one year (or more) for college programs.
 During this time, you'll work one-on-one with a supervisor throughout your practicum.
 Your supervisor will help you manage clients, guide you, and allow you to provide the best possible service to your clients.
 That's because at Moving Forward, you are the one working with clients, making a difference.

-A number of weekly supervised group sessions are open to anyone currently interning at Moving Forward.
-These sessions give you an excellent opportunity to network, support each other, provide peer-to-peer feedback, and learn.
+A number of weekly supervised group supervision sessions are open to anyone currently interning at Moving Forward.
+These sessions give you an excellent opportunity to network, support each other, provide peer-to-peer feedback, and learn from therapists in the field with different perspectives.
 We're all in this together, with a common goal of a world without sorrow.